severhussein/sysc3303/README.txt

 Alternatively, user can choose create their own launch configuration.
 The main method of the client is located in Client class.
-The main method of the error simulator is located in IntHostListener class.
+The main method of the error simulator is located in ErrorSimulator class.
-The main method of the server is located in RequestListener class.
+The main method of the server is located in Server class.
 Be aware that eclipse default the working directory to the root of the project folder, user must modify the Run configuration just created to prevent client/server from accessing the same file at the same time.